thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

     * (1) **Pre-backup**: The mental experiment motivation, simple analytical example and mathematical backup that lead to the final derivation,
     * (2) **Post-backup**: Some good experimental prototype (synthetic or scaled one) to prove why the final derivation works.

     Without the pre-backup, the idea would look like very much arbitrary and heuristic.
 Without the post-backup, the idea becomes useless.

+* Don't be fool by your small progress results.
+Chances are they are not siginificant and reportable; thus keep improving on it and making it more significant.

 <sup>1</sup> *I first hear the term **mental experiment** from [a friend of mine]((https://arxiv.org/abs/1807.04015)).
 This is a nice term that I wish to adopt it though my intended use might not exactly have the same meaning as its originality.*